nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 public static <E extends Comparable<E>> E min(ArrayList<E> objects) // compiles but too restrictive!
 ```

 However, this bound is too restrictive.
 Suppose the BankAccount class implements Comparable<BankAccount>.
-Then the subclass SavingsAccount also implements Comparable<BankAccount> and not Comparable<SavingsAccount>.
-If you want to use the min method with a SavingsAccount array list, then the type parameter of the Comparable interface should be any supertype of the array list’s element type:
+Then the subclass SavingsAccount also implements `Comparable<BankAccount>` and not `Comparable<SavingsAccount>`.
+If you want to use the min method with a SavingsAccount list, then the type parameter of the Comparable interface should be any supertype of the array list’s element type:

 ```
 // from java.util.Collections